AppDaemon/appdaemon/docs/APIREFERENCE.rst

     self.handle = self.listen_state(self.my_callback, "light.office_1", new = "on", duration = 60)

     # Listen for a state change involving light.office1 changing to state on and remaining on for a minute
-    # Trigger immediately if the light is already on
+    # Trigger the delay immediately if the light is already on
     self.handle = self.listen_state(self.my_callback, "light.office_1", new = "on", duration = 60, immediate = True)

 cancel\_listen\_state()